core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

     In a 1-to-N communication model, only a single client transmits data to the group, in the form of request messages; in an M-to-N communication model (where M and N do not necessarily have the same value), M group members are clients.
 According to {{RFC7390}}, any possible proxy entity is supposed to know about the clients in the group and to not perform aggregation of response messages from multiple servers.
 Also, every client expects and is able to handle multiple response messages associated to a same request sent to the group.

 * Group size: security solutions for group communication should be able to adequately support different and possibly large groups.
 The group size is the current number of members in a group.
 In the use cases mentioned in this document, the number of clients (normally the controlling devices) is expected to be much smaller than the number of servers (i.e. the controlled devices).
 A security solution for group communication that supports 1 to 50 clients would be able to properly cover the group sizes required for most use cases that are relevant for this document.
 The maximum group size is expected to be in the range of 2 to 100 devices.
-Groups larger than that should be divided into smaller independent groups, e.g. by grouping lights in a building on a per floor basis.
+Groups larger than that should be divided into smaller independent groups.

-* Communication with the Group Manager: an endpoint must use a secure dedicated channel when communicating with the Group Manager, even when not registered as group member.
-In particular, communications with the Group Manager occuring during the join process to become a group member must also be secured.
+* Communication with the Group Manager: an endpoint must use a secure dedicated channel when communicating with the Group Manager, also when not registered as group member.

-* Establishment and management of Security Contexts: an OSCORE Security Context must be established among the group members.
-In particular, a Common Context must be provided to a new joining endpoint together with a corresponding Sender Context.
-On the other hand, Recipient Contexts are locally and individually derived by each group member.
+* Provisioning and management of Security Contexts: an OSCORE Security Context must be established among the group members.
 A secure mechanism must be used to generate, revoke and (re-)distribute keying material, multicast security policies and security parameters in the group.
-The actual establishment and management of the Security Context is out of the scope of this document, and it is anticipated that an activity in IETF dedicated to the design of a generic key management scheme will include this feature, preferably based on {{RFC3740}}{{RFC4046}}{{RFC4535}}.
+The actual provisioning and management of the Security Context is out of the scope of this document.

 * Multicast data security ciphersuite: all group members must agree on a ciphersuite to provide authenticity, integrity and confidentiality of messages in the group.
 The ciphersuite is specified as part of the Security Context.